Data protection in M&A transactions

 Data protection for company sales

-Is data protection important in M&A transactions?
+Is Data protection important in M&A transactions?
 Or is it "nice to have" and can be neglected in favor of "hard" business facts?
 These questions can be answered quickly.
 Legally compliant data protection is definitely a business factor.
-Violations of the requirements of the GDPR can result in fines of up to 20 million euros or up to four percent of the previous year's global turnover.
+Violations of the requirements of the GDPR are threatened with fines of up to 20 million euros or up to four percent of the previous year's global turnover.

 The Marriott hotel group, for example, was fined 110 million euros in 2019 for the consequences of a cyber attack on a hotel group it acquired in 2014.
-Although this fine was later reduced to 20 million euros, it clearly shows that deficiencies in the data protection organization of a target company can entail considerable risks for the buyer.
+Although this Fine later reduced to 20 million euros, but it clearly shows that deficiencies in the data protection organization of a target company can entail considerable risks for the buyer.

-It is also necessary to clarify the legal basis on which personal data can be transferred from the target company to the potential buyer.
-Is consent required here?
-Or can it be based on legitimate interest?
+It is also necessary to clarify the legal basis on which personal data can be transmitted from the target company to the potential buyer.
+Does this require a Consent?
+Or can you rely on the legitimate interest?
 There are also considerable pitfalls lurking here.

 Data protection as part of due diligence